LABI Logo Get Involved

 Judicial Transparency

 LABI Position: Support transparency, ethics and efficiency in the budgeting and operations of Louisiana’s courts.
-The principle of judicial independence as a separate branch of government is an important and historic American tenet, but independence and accountability can be promoted simultaneously.
+The principle of judicial independence as a separate branch of government is an important and historic American tenet, but independence, fiscal responsibility, and accountability can be promoted simultaneously.
 We should expect the same level of accountability and transparency within the judicial branch as we do from the executive and legislative arms of state government.

 Judicial Reform